unleaktrade/liquidity-guard/README.md

 # Liquidity Guard

-A minimal REST microservice and Dockerized REST API that validates a taker’s liquidity for an OTC RFQ on Solana and returns a signed preflight proof (UUID, commit hash, ECDSA signature) for on‑chain verification.
+A minimal REST microservice and Dockerized REST API that validates a taker’s liquidity for an OTC RFQ on Solana and returns a signed preflight proof (commit hash, Ed25519 signature) for on‑chain verification.

 ## How it fits

-Use the service output in a Solana preflight instruction that verifies the hash and ECDSA signature on‑chain before running the business logic.
+Use the service output in a Solana preflight instruction that verifies the hash and Ed25519 signature on‑chain before running the business logic.
 See also:

 - [experimental-preflight-sigcheck](https://github.com/unleaktrade/experimental-preflight-sigcheck)
 - [settlement-engine](https://github.com/unleaktrade/settlement-engine)